kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 	// PodDefaultNetworkNone gives the pod its own network namespace
 	// containing only the loopback interface and does not attach it to the
-	// default network.
-The container runtime performs no network plumbing
-	// and the pod is assigned no IP.
-The pod is never selected into
+	// default pod network.
+The pod's podIPs are left unset.
+The pod is never
-	// Services and, by default, receives no cluster DNS configuration or
+	// selected into Services and, by default, receives no cluster DNS
-	// service environment variables.
+	// configuration or service environment variables.
 	PodDefaultNetworkNone PodDefaultNetwork = "None"
 )
 ```